Crunch-io/ta-da/hugo/content/post/fourth.md

 weight = 4
 +++

-Harness the power of a cloud platform to help people work together

-Share your data with permission controls—no more emailing files

-Use R and Python for scripting and modeling on the same data
+Harness the power of a cloud platform to help people work together.
+Share your data with permission controls—no more emailing files.
+Use R and Python for scripting and modeling on the same data.